 A better way to get UTM Parameters into Nimble CRM

-Keep track of UTM parameters in Nimble CRM and get to know what marketing campaigns are effectively bringing in leads and customers
+Learn how to track UTM Parameters in Nimble CRM so you know what marketing campaigns are effectively bringing in leads and customers

 4 steps for capturing UTM parameters in Nimble CRM

 Using Attributer to capture UTM parameters in Nimble CRM is easy.
 Here's how to do it in 4 easy steps:

 Step one is to add UTM parameters to all inbound links to your website.
 UTM parameters will allow Attributer to send the tracking data to Nimble CRM

 Make sure you use UTM parameters for EVERY link and campaign to your website.
 Links could include paid ads, influencer campaigns, social media posts and bio links, guest blogs, trade publication ads, email marketing, and anywhere else you might have placed links to your website.